Újpest FC: Ownership

 On 19 October 2011, Roderick Duchâtelet, former director of Germinal Beerschot, bought 95% of the shares of the City Budapest Zrt.

 Roderick Duchâtelet said that he intends to bring back the glory of the 1970s.

 On 27 October 2011, Csaba Bartha, managing director of Újpest, confirmed that the club received 150 million Hungarian forint from Roderick Duchâtelet.

 In January 2022, Duchatelet was about to sell Újpest and found possible buyers.
 An agreement was also signed in January 2022 in which it was stated that the buyers should pay the remaining sum by the end of June.
-However, due the financial unpredictability caused by the Russo-Ukrainian War, the buyers could not transfer the remaining sum.
+However, due to the financial unpredictability caused by the Russo-Ukrainian War, the buyers could not transfer the remaining sum.
 Therefore, Újpest is still owned by the Belgian entrepreneur.

 On 27 April 2023, it was announced on Nemzeti Sport that Interactive Brokers Group, owned by Thomas Peterffy, is interested in purchasing the club.

 On 3 February 2024, it was revealed that Duchatelet would like to sell the club to Hungarian investors.
-On 6 February 2024, Roderick Duchâtelet sold the club to MOL.
+On 6 February 2024, Duchâtelet sold the club to MOL.

 On 21 March 2024, the club was officially purchased by the MOL Group.
 Balázs Benczédi was elected as the managing director of the club.
 The price of the acquisition was around 15 million euros.